Close Menu

 Now, you might be wondering how John Wesley Braughe fits into the bigger picture of Methodism.
 Well, let’s take a quick look at the Methodist movement and how our circuit-riding hero played his part.

-The Methodist movement was started by John Wesley (no relation to our Braughe, but a pretty important guy in his own right) back in England in the 1700s.
+Founded by John Wesley in 18th-century England, the Methodist movement emphasized personal faith and social responsibility.
 Wesley wasn’t trying to start a new church – he just wanted to reform the Church of England from the inside out.
 He emphasized personal faith, social justice, and the idea that God’s grace was available to everyone.

 These ideas spread like wildfire, especially among the working class.
 And when they made their way across the pond to America, they found fertile ground in the young, growing nation.